In this reference we will describe details about traffic visualization solution based on Grafana technology.

 To access Grafana you use HTTP connection to port 81 or HTTPS connection to port 443 (Debian / Ubuntu only).

 By default FastNetMon uses self-signed SSL certificate available in your system.
 You may switch to your own SSL certificates by changing following fields in file /etc/nginx/sites-enabled/grafana.conf:

 ssl_certificate /etc/ssl/certs/ssl-cert-snakeoil.pem; ssl_certificate_key /etc/ssl/private/ssl-cert-snakeoil.key;

 After that you will need to restart Nginx to apply changes:

 You can reset password for any user or add new user with unique password using following procedure:

 wget https://install.fastnetmon.com/installer -Oinstaller sudo chmod +x installer sudo ./installer -reset_visual_passwords -visual_login admin

-After this setting, you could see data on your graphics.
-Below you could find few example dashboards with test data.
+After this setting, you could see data on your graphs.
+Below you could find few example dashboards.